scott-good/sofy-docs/docs/topics/Using Solutions/accessing_solutions_programmatically.md

 parent: Using Solutions
 nav_order: 3
 ---
-# **Accessing solutions programmatically**
+# **Accessing Solutions Programmatically**

-Many of the catalog services in a solution have REST APIs which are simple to use in client applications.
+Many of the SoFy Catalog services in a solution contain REST APIs, which are simple to use in client applications.
 The code examples shown below are written in Java, using the HTTP Client that was new in Java version 11 (java.net.http.HttpClient), but with REST you can choose from many programming languages and REST libraries for your application.

-## Discovering REST API documentation for SoFy Catalog services
+## Discovering REST API Documentation for SoFy Catalog Services

 There are two ways to discover the REST APIs provided by SoFy Catalog services and products.
 Both rely on the API being documented using the Swagger v2 or OpenAPI v3 standard:

 * **SoFy Catalog**
 	* Click on a catalog entry to view its documentation.
 The ‘API Documentation’ tab will contain available REST API documentation.
 In the catalog, this is simply a rendering of the documentation; there is no live instance of the service available, so the REST API methods cannot be run in this environment.
 The documentation is provided as reference for your application coding.

-* **Swagger UIs in deployed solutions**
+* **Swagger UIs in Deployed Solutions**
-	* In some cases, a live Swagger or OpenAPI UI is available within a service or product, once it is deployed in an installed solution.
-Links to these UIs are shown in the Solution Console in the ‘General Information’ for each entry, under ‘API EXPLORER’.
+	* In some cases, a live Swagger or OpenAPI UI is available within a service or product once it is deployed in an installed solution.
+Links to these UIs are shown in the Solution Console in the ‘General Information’ for each entry, under the ‘API EXPLORER’ tag.

-## Discovering REST API base URLs in deployed solutions
+## Discovering REST API Base URLs in Deployed Solutions

-REST API base URLs are displayed in the Solution Console, in the ‘General Information’ for each entry, under ‘API BASE’.
+REST API base URLs are displayed in the Solution Console, in the ‘General Information’ for each entry, under the ‘API BASE’ tag.

-## Handling self-signed certificates
+## Handling Self-Signed Certificates

 By default, SoFy generates a self-signed SSL/TLS certificate for each solution.
 For production use, it is recommended that you override this with a certificate generated for your own domain name.
 In development, you may choose to operate with the provided certificate.